 What is the job outlook for radiology professionals?

 Like many healthcare positions, nuclear medicine, radiation therapy, x-ray, CT, MRI, and sonography technology jobs are expected to grow much faster than other professions.
-National trends tell us that there could be up to a 35% increase in many radiology positions through 2014.
+National trends tell us that there could be up to a 35% increase in many radiology positions.
 Career advancement opportunities exist in education, administration, research, and in commercial companies as education/application specialists, sales representatives, technical advisors, etc.

 What must I do if I have studied outside of the United States?

 Financial aid is available to students depending on credit history.
 Contact the financial aid department for more information and deadlines.
-Please note: FASA applications are due on or around March 1st of each year.
+FASFA is available in October.
+Please note: FASFA applications are due on or around March 1st of each year.
 Students are encouraged to secure educational funding as part of their application process.

 Do you offer weekend or night classes?

 No, we do not.
-Our programs are a full-time, day program.
-Monday to Friday from 7:30 a.m. to 4:30 p.m.
+Our programs are a full-time, day programs from Monday to Friday from 7:00 a.m. to 5:00 p.m.
 You will also be assigned homework to complete.
 Some programs require some afternoon clinical shifts, but that varies from program to program.
-In addition, we have four online programs.
+In addition, we have four online programs that offer more flexibility..

 Do you offer online courses?

-We have four online programs.
+We have some online programs, and those are noted on each program page.
 Some classes within programs offer a blended learning environment with some online components.